Cashmere goat: Liaoning cashmere goat

 Breeding animals were selected in the 1960s from six counties in the eastern mountain area of Liaoning Province.
 The herd has been continually developed since then, and used to improve the cashmere herd throughout China.
 The Liaoning goat is mainly found in the Buyun mountains in the Liaodong Peninsula.
 The breed was formally named the Liaoning cashmere goat by the Chinese Ministry of Agriculture in 1984.
 By 1994, selected Liaoning does were producing 326 g of down at 15 μm diameter.
 The selection work emphasizes size, length of body, quantity and quality of cashmere, the ability to climb, sturdiness, conformation and growth.

 Licheng Daqing goat

 The Licheng Daqing goat is a dual-purpose breed from the Shanxi Province, China.
 The down is usually brown, but the color can vary.
 The average doe down yield is 115 g at 14 μm diameter.

 Luliang black goat

-This dual-purpose goat is found in the Lüliang area; it produces a small quantity of dark down.
+This dual-purpose goat is found in the Lüliang area; it produces a small quantity of dark soft down.